 As Director, Digital Learning Innovation, Laurie provides advice and guidance regarding eLearning initiatives and capacity development across all three University of Toronto campuses.
 She brings a wealth of experience across all facets of online learning including: project planning; design and implementation; faculty development; strategy and policy.

-Laurie’s achievements in the University IT community include, among other initiatives, advocacy in the area of accessible and inclusive design and oversight of the Online Undergraduate Course Initiative.
+Laurie’s achievements in the University IT community include, among other initiatives, advocacy in the area of accessible and inclusive design and oversight of the Flexible Learning Initiative.
 Most recently she has coordinated a number of externally eCampusOntario funded digital content projects as well as the MOOC development projects.
-In 2020-21 she served as chair of the Learning Analytics Strategy Table.
+In 2020-21 she served as chair of the Learning Analytics Strategy Table and currently leads two projects related to Data-Driven Design for instructors and a new Learning Analytics Dashboard project.

 Laurie has had extensive leadership experience in the field, with insights garnered from a range of leadership roles within the university over the past 20 years.
 The Online Learning Strategies portfolio is part of Information Technology Services and reports to the Chief Information Officer.
 Her strategic and tactical leadership is strengthened through close working relationships with the Vice-Provost Academic Programs, the Centre for Teaching Support and Innovation, and also the Director of Academic and Collaborative Technology and his team.